117–119 Houston Street: Architecture and current use

+The building is a three-story wood-frame structure.
+It features elements characteristic of early 19th-century Savannah residential architecture, including a front porch with classical columns and louvered shutters.
 The duplex is currently configured with the 119 unit as two bedrooms and one bath, and the 117 unit as two bedrooms and one-and-a-half baths.
-The building is currently operated as a vacation rental.
+The building is currently operated as a licensed short-term rental.